TimStewartJ/gluchart/README.md

-# Gluchart: A glucose level prediction model using a LSTM model
+# Gluchart: A glucose level prediction model

 # Overview
 Diabetes is a chronic condition that causes problems with the production of insulin, a hormone that our body uses to regulate our sugar levels.
 With little to no insulin